junxit/us-congress-bills-110/bill.md

 >       - **(v)** Delivery of services to children with disabilities.
 >     - **(B)** An employee from the Office of Head Start.
 >     - **(C)** An executive director of a Head Start agency.
->   - **(4)** *Expert panel report* Within 12 months of being convened by the Secretary, the expert panel shall issue a report to the Secretary that provides recommendations on a proposed system of grant review that takes into account the criteria in paragraph (1) to evaluate whether a Head Start grantee is meeting mission to provide a high quality comprehensive early education program, including adequately meeting its governance and financial management requirements.
+>   - **(4)** *Expert panel report* Within 12 months of being convened by the Secretary, the expert panel shall issue a report to the Secretary that provides recommendations on a proposed system of application review that takes into account the criteria in paragraph (1) to evaluate whether a Head Start grantee is meeting mission to provide a high quality comprehensive early education program, including adequately meeting its governance and financial management requirements.
->   - **(5)** *Public comment; report to congress* No later than 6 months after receiving the report described in paragraph (4), the Secretary shall publish a proposed system for application evaluation in the Federal Register, providing at least 90 days for public comment and shall provide a report to the Education and Labor Committee of the U.S. House of Representatives and the Health, Education, Labor, and Pensions Committee of the U.S. Senate that provides a detailed description of such proposed system, including clear rationale for any differences between the proposed system and the recommendations of the expert panel, if any such differences exist.
+>   - **(5)** *Public comment; report to congress* No later than 6 months after receiving the report described in paragraph (4), the Secretary shall publish a proposed system of application review in the Federal Register, providing at least 90 days for public comment and shall provide a report to the Education and Labor Committee of the U.S. House of Representatives and the Health, Education, Labor, and Pensions Committee of the U.S. Senate that provides a detailed description of such proposed system, including clear rationale for any differences between the proposed system and the recommendations of the expert panel, if any such differences exist.
->   - **(6)** *Implementation of application review system* After the Secretary has reviewed all public comments and finalized the system of application renewal, the Secretary will use this system to determine which grantees are successfully delivering a high quality comprehensive early education program.
+>   - **(6)** *Implementation of application review system* After the Secretary has reviewed all public comments and finalized the system of application review, the Secretary will use this system to determine which grantees are successfully delivering a high quality comprehensive early education program.
 Grantees who are determined under such system to be—
->     - **(A)** successfully delivering a high quality comprehensive early education program shall have their application renewed for a period of 5 years;
+>     - **(A)** successfully delivering a high quality comprehensive early education program shall be designated a Head Start agency for a period of 5 years;
->     - **(B)** under-performing and may enter into an open competition as described in subparagraph (e); and
+>     - **(B)** under-performing and may enter into an open competition as described in subsection (e); and
 >     - **(C)** notwithstanding paragraph (B), if an Indian Head Start agency is determined to be underperforming, the Secretary shall engage in government-to-government consultation with the appropriate tribal government or governments for the purpose of establishing a performance enhancement plan for that agency.
 Such plan is to be developed and implemented within 6 months of the Secretary’s determination.
 Not more than 6 months after implementation of that plan, the Secretary shall re-evaluate the performance of the Indian Head Start agency.
-If the Indian Head Start agency remains underperforming, the Secretary shall conduct an open competition as described in subparagraph (e), subject to the following limitations:
+If the Indian Head Start agency remains underperforming, the Secretary shall conduct an open competition as described in subsection (e), subject to the following limitations:
 >       - **(i)** Except as provided in paragraph (ii), a non-Indian Head Start agency may not receive a grant to carry out an Indian Head Start program.
 >       - **(ii)** In a community in which there is no Indian Head Start agency available for designation to carry out an Indian Head Start program, a non-Indian Head Start agency, on an interim basis, may receive a grant to carry out an Indian Head Start program, but only until such time as an Indian Head Start agency in such community becomes available.
-> - **(d)** *Transparency, reliability, and validity* The Secretary shall ensure the system of application evaluation is fair, consistent, and transparent and applied in a manner that awards 5 year grants in a timely manner to Head Start agencies providing a high quality comprehensive early education program.
+> - **(d)** *Transparency, reliability, and validity* The Secretary shall ensure the system of application evaluation is fair, consistent, and transparent and applied in a manner that designates, in a timely manner grantees as Head Start agencies for a period of 5 years if such grantees are providing a high quality comprehensive early education program.
 The Secretary shall periodically evaluate whether the criteria are being applied in a manner that is transparent, reliable, and valid.
 > - **(e)** *Designation When No Entity Has Priority*
 >   - **(1)** *In general* If no entity in a community is determined to be successfully delivering a high quality comprehensive early education program, as specified in subsection (c), the Secretary shall, after conducting an open competition, designate for a 5-year period a Head Start agency from among qualified applicants in such community.
 >   - **(2)** *Considerations in designation* In selecting from among qualified applicants for designation as a Head Start agency, the Secretary shall consider the effectiveness of each such applicant to provide Head Start services, based on—